Bike and Multi-Sport Helmets: Quick Fit Check

 The straps are even, form a “Y” under each earlobe, and lay flat against the head.

 The buckled chin strap is loose enough so that your child can breathe.
 There should be enough room so you can insert a finger between the buckle and chin.
 It should be tight enough that if your child opens their mouth, you can see the helmet pull down on top.

 Helmets provide the best protection against head and brain injury, whether your child is riding a bike, scooter or skateboard, or using skates.
 However, a helmet will only protect when it fits well.
 Help your child get in the habit of wearing a helmet by starting when they’re young.
 Be a good role model and wear a helmet yourself.

 How do I choose a helmet?

 - Choose a helmet that meets safety standards.
-For biking, riding a scooter, recreational rollerskating and in-line skating, look for a CPSC (U.S. Consumer Product Safety Commission) or Snell sticker inside.
+For biking, riding a scooter, recreational rollerskating and in-line skating, look for a helmet with a CPSC (Consumer Product Safety Commission) or Snell sticker inside.

 - For skateboarding, or aggressive, trick or extreme skating, look for a helmet that has a sticker inside saying it meets ASTM F1492.
 It is not enough for the helmet just to look like a skate helmet.